-Developed by Gedeon Associates, Sage is a modeling software used to accurately model Stirling engines using interconnected components.
+Developed by Gedeon Associates, Sage is a modeling software tool used to accurately model Stirling engines using interconnected components.
+A screenshot from the ASC Sage model is shown in Figure 6.
 Using the inputs of hot-end temperature, cold-end temperature, operating frequency, displacer spring constant, mean pressure, and piston amplitude, Sage runs a series of nonlinear differential equations to find a converging solution to the system.
 User experience with ASC operating conditions is useful to run this model because the model requires the input parameters to be within a certain range for a converging solution to be found.
 Also, Sage does not automatically change the dependent parameters in certain components.
-For example setting the hot-end temperature in Sage is not enough; that temperature must also be set for the acceptor temperature, displacer profile, and any other temperature that is a function of hot-end temperature.
+For example, setting the hot-end temperature in Sage is not enough; that temperature must also be set for the acceptor temperature, displacer profile, and any other temperature that is a function of hot-end temperature.